-The Vanderbilt Addiction Psychiatry Fellowship is a one-year ACGME-accredited training program designed to graduate exceptional addiction psychiatrists ready to join our patients, health systems, and communities facing the challenges of substance-related and addictive disorders.
-Our curriculum develops fellows' clinical, teaching, scholarly, and leadership skills in preparation for successful transition to faculty appointment.
+The Addiction Psychiatry Fellowship at Vanderbilt University Medical Center (VUMC) is a one-year ACGME-accredited training program designed to graduate exceptional Addiction Psychiatrists with the clinical, teaching, scholarly, and leadership skills necessary for successful transition to faculty appointment.

-Populations served at these sites draw from a 65,000 square-mile catchment area stretching across Middle Tennessee from southern Kentucky to northern Alabama.
-Fellows care for individuals living in urban and rural settings, medically-underserved areas, and racially- and culturally-diverse communities.
-Special populations, including physician health program participants, are also seen.
+Populations served at these sites draw from a 65,000 square-mile catchment area stretching across Middle Tennessee, from southern Kentucky to northern Alabama.
+Fellows care for individuals living in urban and rural settings, medically underserved areas, and racially- and culturally-diverse communities.

 Academic Time: 10% FTE

-Weekly lectures with a board-preparation focus are augmented by additional specialty topics from active clinical services and research within the Division of Addiction Psychiatry.
+Weekly lectures with a board-preparation focus are augmented by additional specialty topics from active clinical services and research within the Division of Addiction Psychiatry and Vanderbilt Center for Addiction Research.
 The curriculum emphasizes identification, assessment, diagnosis, and evidence-based treatment of the spectrum of substance-related and addictive disorders, alongside their psychiatric and medical comorbidities.

 Clinical site: daily supervision with faculty for outpatient cases; daily rounding for inpatient/consult services, with weekly case conferences.